pierreGitHubb/Floppy-Bird-Game-with-Pygame/README.md

 # Floppy-Bird-Game-with-Pygame
-a recreation of game Floppy Bird
+A recreation of game Floppy Bird

+Maded in December 2021, for fun!